New exhibit opens at Family Museum

-On June 6, the travleing exhibit, "Curious George: Let's Get Curious!," opened at the Family Museum.
-This new exhibit will run through Sept.
-13 and will introduce visitors to the world of Curious George by taking them on an interactive math, science and engineering-based adventure while emphasizing the central role that parents and caregivers play.
+Let your kids be curious with Curious George and friends at the Family Museum.

-The exhibit is based on the familiar characters in H.A. and Margret Rey's classic stories and the television series.
-The exhibit, which was designed, developed and built by Minnesota Children's Museum in partnership with Universal Studios Consumer Products Group, encourages children's natural curiosity by exploring early science, math and engineering through hands-on play.
+"Curious George: Let's Get Curious!," runs through Sept.
+13 and uses the classic H.A. and Margret Rey character to introduce topics in math, science and engineering-based adventure.

-The immersive exhibit environment takes place where Curious George and The Man with the Yellow Hat live.
-Insatiably curious, George lives to find new things to discover, touch, spill and chew.
-Participants can learn like George through direct experiences and problem solving.
+The exhibit was designed, developed and built by Minnesota Children's Museum in partnership with Universal Studios Consumer Products Group.

 Exhibit features include: